NYPL/fedora_ingest_rails/documentation/amazon-and-ecs.md

 # Amazon & ECS Deployment Configuration

-_This documentation is could be a rough guide for people looking to deploy web applications, with workers, on ECS.
+_This documentation is a rough guide for people looking to deploy web applications, with workers, on ECS.
 It's not an exhaustive document of AWS resource settings & names, that would get out of date fast._

 This application has 2 parts.